-This adaptation, proposed by Cecil Sharp in the 1910s, simplifies the progression to let everyone to dance the whole time, and allows everyone in the set to dance with everyone of the opposite role in the set.
+This adaptation, commonly danced today, simplifies the progression to let everyone to dance the whole time, and allows everyone in the set to dance with everyone of the opposite role in the set.
 The dance is basically the same, but with a different formation and a different progression.

 Longways for as many as will, improper (i.e., start with all of the Follows to the right of the Leads facing up the hall, but then have the odd couples, a.k.a. the "ones," cross over to the other line.)

 Everyone in the left line moves up two places, passing the person of the same role to dance with the next person of the opposite role.
 The person at the top left immediately crosses over into the top right position to dance with the person of the opposite role who was behind them, and the person at the bottom right immediately crosses over into the bottom left position to dance with the person of the opposite role who was in front of them.